 We define ABPDAU as bookings in a given period divided by the DAUs for such period.
-We primarily use ABPDAU as a way to understand how we are monetizing across all of our users through the sale of virtual currency and subscriptions.
-ABPDAU is also broken out by geographic region to help us understand the global engagement on our platform.
+We primarily use ABPDAU as a way to understand how we are monetizing across all of our users.
+ABPDAU is also broken out by geographic region to help us understand the global monetization on our platform.